-- 101 The United States Food and Drug Administration (FDA) regulations allow a number of uses for ethanol in - 102 food preparation/storage for humans and animals.
-For humans, FDA considers ethanol to be "Generally - 103 Recognized As Safe" (GRAS) when added directly to human food (21 CFR 184.1293).
-The rule states "the - 104 ingredient is used as an antimicrobial agent...on pizza crusts prior to final baking at levels not to exceed 2.0 - 105 percent by product weight."
-The GRAS status of ethanol on other processed foods have also been - 106 reviewed; for example, ethanol is GRAS when used as a preservative in the filling of croissants at a - 107 concentration of 3,000 parts per million (FDA, 2004).
-Ethanol is also allowed for use as a diluent in color - 108 additives for marking foods and coloring shell eggs (FDA, 2013).
-According to 21 CFR 583.200, ethanol containing small amounts of ethyl acetate is a food substance affirmed as GRAS in the feed and drinking - 109 - water of animals.
-Specifically, the rule states: 110 - The feed additive ethyl alcohol containing ethyl acetate meets the requirements of 27 CFR 21.62, being not 111 112 less than 92.5 percent ethyl alcohol, each 100 gallons having had added the equivalent of 4.25 gallons of 100 113 percent ethyl acetate.
-It is used in accordance with good feeding practices in ruminant feed supplements as a 114 source of added energy. - The United States Environmental Protection Agency (US EPA) regulates all non-food applications of 115 - 116 ethanol, including its use as a pesticide and plant growth regulator.
-According to the Reregistration - 117 Eligibility Decision (RED) for Aliphatic Alcohols, ethanol and isopropanol were registered in the US as - 118 early as 1948 as active ingredients in indoor disinfectants (US EPA, 1995).
-Approximately 48 ethanol - products were registered for use as hard surface treatment disinfectants, sanitizers and mildewcides as of 119 - 120 2012 (US EPA, 2012a).
-Ethanol is also the active ingredient in certain plant growth regulator products. - Specifically, ethanol is used for "stored commodity fumigation" as a ripening agent on citrus fruits, pears, 121 - 122 avocado, banana, papaya, melons, and tomatoes. - 123 In addition to the legal uses of ethanol in pesticide products, statutory requirements mandate that - 124 transportation fuel consist of a minimum percentage of ethanol and other renewable fuels.
-US EPA - 125 oversees the implementation of the Renewable Fuel Standard (RFS), which originated with the Energy - 126 Policy Act of 2005 and was expanded and extended by the Energy Independence and Security Act (EISA) - 127 of 2007 (US EPA, 2013a).
-As part of the expansion, EISA increased the required volume of renewable fuel - 128 (e.g., ethanol) that must be blended into transportation fuel from nine billion gallons in 2008 to 36 billion
+- 104 The United States Food and Drug Administration (FDA) regulations allow a number of uses for ethanol in 105 food preparation/storage for humans and animals.
+For humans, FDA considers ethanol to be "Generally Recognized As Safe" (GRAS) when added directly to human food (21 CFR 184.1293).
+The rule states "the 106 ingredient is used as an antimicrobial agent...on pizza crusts prior to final baking at levels not to exceed 2.0 107 108 percent by product weight."
+The GRAS status of ethanol on other processed foods have also been 109 reviewed; for example, ethanol is GRAS when used as a preservative in the filling of croissants at a concentration of 3,000 parts per million (FDA, 2004).
+Ethanol is also allowed for use as a diluent in color 110 111 additives for marking foods and coloring shell eggs (FDA, 2013).
+According to 21 CFR 583.200, ethanol containing small amounts of ethyl acetate is a food substance affirmed as GRAS in the feed and drinking 112 113 water of animals.
+Specifically, the rule states: - 114The feed additive ethyl alcohol containing ethyl acetate meets the requirements of 27 CFR 21.62, being not115less than 92.5 percent ethyl alcohol, each 100 gallons having had added the equivalent of 4.25 gallons of 100116percent ethyl acetate.
+It is used in accordance with good feeding practices in ruminant feed supplements as a117source of added energy. - 118 The United States Environmental Protection Agency (US EPA) regulates all non-food applications of 119 ethanol, including its use as a pesticide and plant growth regulator.
+According to the Reregistration - 120 Eligibility Decision (RED) for Aliphatic Alcohols, ethanol and isopropanol were registered in the US as - 121 early as 1948 as active ingredients in indoor disinfectants (US EPA, 1995).
+Approximately 48 ethanol - 122 products were registered for use as hard surface treatment disinfectants, sanitizers and mildewcides as of - 123 2012 (US EPA, 2012a).
+Ethanol is also the active ingredient in certain plant growth regulator products. - 124 Specifically, ethanol is used for "stored commodity fumigation" as a ripening agent on citrus fruits, pears, - 125 avocado, banana, papaya, melons, and tomatoes.

-- gallons by 2022.
-Each year US EPA reevaluates and proposes stepwise increases in the ethanol-equivalent volume of biofuels that must be blended with conventional, petroleum-based fuels based on biofuel supply - volume of biofuels that must be blended with conventional, petroleum-basprojections provided by the Energy Information Administration (EIA).
+- In addition to the legal uses of ethanol in pesticide products, statutory requirements mandate that transportation fuel consist of a minimum percentage of ethanol and other renewable fuels.
+US EPA - 127 oversees the implementation of the Renewable Fuel Standard (RFS), which originated with the Energy - Policy Act of 2005 and was expanded and extended by the Energy Independence and Security Act (EISA) - 130 of 2007 (US EPA, 2013a).
+As part of the expansion, EISA increased the required volume of renewable fuel - (e.g., ethanol) that must be blended into transportation fuel from nine billion gallons in 2008 to 36 billion - gallons by 2022.
+Each year US EPA reevaluates and proposes stepwise increases in the ethanol-equivalent - volume of biofuels that must be blended with conventional, petroleum-based fuels based on biofuel supply - 134 projections provided by the Energy Information Administration (EIA).

-132 Action of the Substance:
+135 Action of the Substance: